 Internet usage in terms of both user numbers and usage times has grown steadily in Japan since the Internet's emergence as a recognizable force in 1995, with particularly notable growth due to the spread of broadband communications and the proliferation of technologically advanced smart devices.
-Because the Yahoo Japan Group is dependent on the Internet both directly and indirectly, ongoing business expansion is contingent upon continuous growth in distribution of information and commercial activities over the Internet, steadily increasing Internet users and their usage time, as well as the realization and maintenance of a stable and secure Internet access environment for users.
+Because the Yahoo Japan Group is dependent on the Internet both directly and indirectly, ongoing business expansion is contingent upon continuous growth in Internet-based information exchange and commercial activity in line with steadily increasing Internet user numbers and usage times, as well as constant maintenance of a stable and secure Internet access environment for users.